emeliepetersson/plain-news/README.md

 - Open the index.php file in your browser.

 ## Extra
-- Added functions to hide and show content/menu items with javascript.
+- Javascript functions to hide/show content and increment likes on click.
-- Added categories and return all unique categories with php function.
+- Return unique categories with php function.
-- Added a SQLite database and used PDO to connect to the database and fetch data.
-- Added javascript function to increment likes on click.
+- Connect to database.

 ## Testers
 - Julia Karlsson